punchtera/todo-list/README.md

 ### Description

 This application is a classic Task Manager Application, that allows you to add task, list the all the tasks available in the memory of the application, delete the tasks from the list, update the different tasks from the list and change the status of each task.
+Also added the ability to filter the tasks based on their status.
+There are 4 components that encompase the application

+- TaskForm (Form to input data to create a new task and to edit a existing one)
+- TaskList (list of TaskItems)
+- TaskItem (Component that define a task and the operations over each task)
+- TaskFilter (Filter component)

 ### Instructions to run the application locally